rlopezv/gitops/README.md

 # Development Environment

-The minimal tools required for creating a development environment to test GitOps.
+The minimal tools required for creating a development environment for testing GitOps implementation in a k8s environment.

-- Kubernetes Cluster, microK8s has been used for such purpouse.
+- **Kubernetes Cluster**, *microK8s* has been used for such purpouse.
-- Helm, for installing required tools in the cluster not supported by microk8s
+- **Helm**, for installing required tools in the cluster not included in microk8s
-- ArgoCD, as gitops supporting tool
+- **ArgoCD**, as gitops supporting tool

 Two development environments for creating the required Kubernetes Cluster has been used:

 - macOs (amd64)
-- Ubuntu 20.04 LTS (amd64)
+- Ubuntu 18.06.04 LTS (amd64)
+-
 ## macOs

 The macOs installation includes instructions to install the tools required to create the cluster using microk8s and inteect with it (helm, kubectl).

 ### Steps

+Based on *brew*
 #### Required tools

 Installation using brew: